pranavreddy23/autoware.privately-owned-vehicles/Models/data_utils/README.md

 ## load_data.py

 Helper class to load multiple datasets, separate data into training and validation splits and extract a Region of Interest (ROI) from images

+## benchmark.py
+Script to print model layers, number of parameters, and measure inference speed of model at either FP32 or FP16 precision